brokerwatch

 andrew corbman lawsuit

-Brokers and financial advisors are often drawn to recommending REITs because of the high commissions associated with the transaction.
+Brokers and financial advisors are often drawn to recommending REOTS because of the high commissions associated with the transaction.
 These alternative investments are generally only suitable for savvy investors who are wealthy and sophisticated, because they are complex investment products that are often highly illiquid (meaning investors may be stuck and not able to access their money).
 Moreover, many illiquid REITs cannot be freely sold in the marketplace.
 All too often, investors trying to exit or access their money are faced with two bad options: sell the shares directly back to the sponsor at a heavily discounted price or sell the shares for pennies on the dollar through the limited secondary markets.

+If you believe you lost money because of unsuitable REIT recommendations, it is important to take action.
 Contact Peiffer Wolf today by filling out a Contact Form on our website or by calling 585-310-5140 to schedule a FREE Case Evaluation.

 REITs: What are the risks?